 At Thrive Wellness our Exercise Physiologists provide testing, assessment, programming and supervision of exercise delivery programs in individual or group settings.
 Exercise interventions are based around best practice guidelines and programs are tailored to the unique needs and goals of each client.

 Bowen therapy is a gentle, hands-on, remedial technique that assists the body’s own healing resources to achieve balance and harmony in the body.
 By balancing the body, clients may experience symptom relief and treatment of underlying causes of pain or discomfort.

-Because of the gentleness of the technique, it is suitable for bodies of all ages – from infants & children, through to adults & the elderly.
+Because of the gentleness of the technique, it is suitable for bodies of all ages – from infants and children, through to adults and the elderly.

 Many approved medications are available on the market today to treat a variety of mental health conditions.
 However, not everyone responds to medications in the exact same way due to factors such as age, weight, general health and nutrition.
 In addition, an individual’s genetic makeup has been consistently shown to influence how he/she will respond to certain medications.